Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued JQuery course from SoloLearn and compiled my first C program in an ubuntu virtual machine.

+### Day 58: March 16

+**Today's Progress**: Continued JQuery course from SoloLearn.
+JQuery animations are so easy and cool! almost unlocked the 		              certificate!

 ### DAYS SKIPPED SO FAR : 14